DevFelipeRT/quotation-system/src/Shared/Discovery/README.md

 **Key Points:**

-* The provider does not need to know concrete handler class names in advance.
+* The provider does not need prior knowledge of concrete handler class names.
-* Easily accommodates growth: new handlers are discovered and registered automatically as code evolves.
+* New handlers are automatically discovered and registered as the codebase grows.

 ---

 ### Advanced Patterns

-* **Conditional Registration:** Providers can filter discovered classes based on annotations, naming conventions, or environment checks before registration.
+* **Conditional Registration:** Providers can filter discovered classes based on attributes, naming conventions, or environment checks before registration.
 * **Feature Toggle:** Only register providers/handlers if certain extensions or plugins are present (as discovered by Discovery).
-* **Hybrid Mode:** Use multiple DiscoveryKernels to target different namespaces or layers (e.g., `App\\Modules`, `App\\Extensions`).
+* **Hybrid Mode:** Use multiple `DiscoveryKernel` instances to target different namespace roots (e.g., `App\\Modules` vs `App\\Extensions`).
-* **Scope Control via Container:** Discovery can identify which services should be singleton or transient, allowing providers to register them with the correct scope in the Container (e.g., tagging classes or using conventions for scope assignment).
+* **Scope Control via Container:** Discovery can identify which services should be singletons or transient, allowing providers to register them with the correct scope in the Container (e.g., using naming conventions or tagging).
-* **Provider Discovery for Custom Scopes:** Register providers in custom scopes (such as per-tenant, per-request, or per-feature) dynamically, enabling isolation and flexible lifecycles.
+* **Custom Discovery Contracts:** Implement any Discovery contract (e.g., a specialized `PhpFileFinder`) and inject it (via a subclassed `DiscoveryKernel` or manual `DiscoveryScanner` construction) for unique file naming or loading strategies.
-* **Lazy/Deferred Service Registration:** Discovery may be invoked on-demand (e.g., upon first request for a feature) to register providers or services only when actually needed, minimizing memory footprint.
+* **Lazy/Deferred Loading:** Invoke Discovery on-demand (e.g., upon first use of a feature) to register providers or services only when needed, reducing initial overhead.
-* **Cross-module Dependency Resolution:** Discovery can be used to locate services or providers across module boundaries, allowing the Container to wire cross-cutting concerns (e.g., shared infrastructure, event buses, cross-module handlers) without static dependencies.
+* **Cross-Module Resolution:** Use Discovery to locate services or providers across module boundaries, enabling the Container to wire cross-cutting concerns (e.g., shared infrastructure, event buses) without static dependencies.
-* **Runtime Extension Loading:** Extensions/plugins discovered at runtime can register themselves or be injected on-the-fly, supporting hot-pluggable architectures and marketplace models.
+* **Runtime Extension Loading:** Discovered extension/plugin classes can even self-register or be loaded on-the-fly, supporting hot-pluggable architectures and marketplace models.

 ---

 ### Boot Order and Best Practices

-* **Bootstrap Order:** Always instantiate the DiscoveryKernel **before** any provider auto-discovery or registration logic.
+* **Bootstrap Early:** Always instantiate the `DiscoveryKernel` **before** any provider auto-discovery or dynamic registration logic.
-* **Singleton Kernel:** Register the DiscoveryKernel as a singleton in the container to avoid multiple instantiations and guarantee consistent discovery state.
+* **Singleton Kernel:** Treat the `DiscoveryKernel` as a singleton (e.g., one instance in the container) to avoid multiple scans and ensure a consistent discovery state.
-* **Interface Contracts:** Require all auto-registered providers to implement `ContainerProviderInterface` for a uniform, maintainable registration pattern.
+* **Interface Contracts:** Require all auto-discovered providers to implement a common interface (like `ContainerProviderInterface`) for a uniform registration pattern.
-* **Documentation:** Explicitly document your integration logic and patterns for future maintainers.
+* **Document Your Patterns:** Clearly document how Discovery is integrated and any custom behaviors for future maintainers.

----

-### Typical Use Cases

-* Modular business logic with drop-in modules (microkernel pattern)
-* Plugin and extension systems in enterprise, EAD, or marketplace platforms
-* Dynamic event-driven architectures (listeners auto-registered)
-* Cross-module service resolution and shared infrastructure
-* Codebase evolution with minimal configuration churn
-* Automated, zero-boilerplate service registration for rapid development and onboarding
-* Deferred/lazy provider/service loading to optimize startup
-* Context-specific (scoped) provider registration for multitenancy or isolation

-> **Pro Tip:** For full testability, inject mocks or alternate DiscoveryKernels into the container for test environments.
-Both Discovery and Container are built for contract-driven replacement and isolation.
+* **Testing:** Inject mock `DiscoveryScanner` or alternate `DiscoveryKernel` instances in tests to simulate and isolate discovery behavior.

 ---